 The laws are constantly changing and being interpreted.
 We are living in the age of blended families and we do not always get along.
 The sad truth is that not all of you want to leave your estates to your children, and some do not want to leave your estate to your children in equal shares.
 These opinions and beliefs may change as you grow older and find that one child may be sacrificing more to assist you, or another child may have created their own wealth and not need yours.
 Although most people seek out a Trust or an estate plan to avoid probate, perhaps the more important result of an estate plan is that you are also setting forth your wishes and intentions.
 Those are what are to be carried out in the event of your incapacity or death, when you are no longer able to speak for yourself.
 Because discussing our mortality is not a popular pastime, your estate plan is often the only indicator of your intentions.
 If you are like most, your intentions may change over time, thus the need for a regular review of your estate plan.

-So, while an estate plan not fun to think about and it is not as enjoyable as a new gadget or a vacation, it is important.
-It is important that your plan be customized to your needs and clearly state your intentions.
+So, while an estate plan may not be fun to think about and it is not as enjoyable as a new gadget or a vacation, it is important.
+It is important that your plan be customized to your needs with an estate attorney and clearly states your intentions.
 It is important that it be reviewed periodically.
 If COVID-19 has taught us nothing else, it’s that anyone can become sick or die at any time, an estate plan isn’t just for the elderly.
 An estate plan may be one of the more important things you create in your lifetime as it is truly your legacy.
 It controls the distribution of your wealth on your death and sets forth your final wishes.
 At Cannon Legal Firm, we will spend the time to discuss your wishes and draft a custom plan for you.

 Cannon Legal Firm Can Help

 Attorney Dana M. Cannon and Cannon Legal Firm proudly serve Seal Beach, Long Beach and the surrounding communities for all your Estate Planning, Trust & Estate Litigation, Trust Administration and Probate needs.
 Contact us for a free consultation or schedule a Zoom or telephone appointment online.
-Dana@CannonLegalFirm.com – 562.543.4529 (Voice and Text) – www.CannonLegalFirm.com
+Dana@CannonLegalFirm.com – 562.543.4529 (Voice and Text) – www.CannonLegalFirm.com Estate Planning Attorney